<i>Cordyline obtecta</i>(Cordyline obtecta) hero image

 Plant Description

-This species typically grows as a small, widely branched tree, reaching heights of 6 to 10 meters.
+This species typically grows as a small, widely branched tree, reaching heights of 6 to 10 meters Discover more about native shrubs.
 Its trunk can be solitary or multi-stemmed from the base, with a diameter of up to 0.45 meters, covered in firm, corky, grey-brown bark.
 The leaves, which are tough, narrow, and pointed, are clustered at the branch tips.
 They measure between 35 and 100 cm in length and 2.5 to 7 cm in width, displaying shades of yellow-green, green, or glaucous-green, often with a slight curve in their upper sections.
 The midrib of the leaf is generally obscure on the upper surface but more prominent underneath.
 Cordyline obtecta produces white flowers in large, open, branched clusters during early spring and autumn, followed by small, white berries.

 Quick Facts